Mikhail Avdeev (politician): Biography

 Born 6 March 1977 in Moscow.
 In 1998 graduated with an honors degree in marketing from Moscow University of Consumer Cooperatives.
 After graduation, he held various managerial positions at companies in the Moscow region.
 In 2010, he graduated with honors, majoring in law, from the Russian Presidential Academy of National Economy and Public Administration.

 In 2007, he was elected a deputy of the Moscow Oblast Duma as a member of the Communist Party.
 He served as Chairman of the Committee on Economic and Innovation Policy.
 In December 2011 he was elected to the State Duma of Russia, representing the Moscow Oblast.
 In the State Duma he served as deputy chairman of the Committee on Land Relations and Construction.
 He headed the Expert Council on Land Relations under the committee.
 He currently holds the position of First Deputy Chairman of the Committee on Transport and Construction.
 He is also a member of the Central Committee of the Communist Party.

+In September of 2018, Deputy Aleksey Russkikh was appointed to the Federation Council and resigned his mandate in the 7th State Duma.
+The mandate then transferred to Avdeev, who assumed office on 3 October 2018.

-In January 2020 the State Duma removed Avdeev's parliamentary powers.
+He announced his intention to resign from the Duma on 6 December 2019.
+On 22 January 2020, the State Duma terminated Avdeev's parliamentary powers in accordance with his resignation.

+The next year in September 2021, Avdeev was once again elected to the 8th State Duma, where he now serves on the Committee on Construction, Housing, and Communal Services, as well as the Commission on Ensuring Housing Rights of Citizens.